iroot900/Concurrency-Synchronization/README.md

 -t : size of matrix,deafult 5000x5000

-Tested on Mac Pro, single thread is actullay faster, given computers with more processors, multi-thread should outpefrom.
+Tested on Mac Pro, single thread is actullay faster, which is not a surprise since pthread is user-level thread.
-Matrix Multiplication could be perfectly split into many pieces, it's naturally to do it in multi-thread.